lncRNAAddict/GenotypeFixer/README.md

 - Summary stats file: `<output>.corrected.stats.csv` This file contains statistics on the correction performed by GenotypeFixer.
 A screeshot of a portion of an example corrected file is shown below.
 For each sample, the number of corrections for seven different categories are provided.
 ![Example Input Genotype File](https://github.com/lncRNAAddict/GenotypeFixer/blob/main/Figures/corrected_stats.jpg)

-- Summary stats files: `<genotype_file>.stats.csv` and `<output>.stats.csv` that contain `%` of homozygous, heterozygous, missing calls for each individual for the raw genoytpe filer and after error correction, respectively.
+- Summary stats files: `<genotype_file>.summary.stats.csv` and `<output>.summary.stats.csv` that contain `%` of homozygous, heterozygous, missing calls for each individual for the raw genoytpe filer and after error correction, respectively.
 Examples are shown below.

 Count and percentage of each type of genotype call in the original file